AP Latin 2017 Summer Work

 - Aeneid Sound Track Project Aeneid Sound Track Project

-- Translation and Vocabulary Lists: Aeneid Book VI.295-332 you should come in with a thorough knowledge of the vocabulary in Ae VI.295-332 and a rough translation.
-This is a passage about the river Styx and Charon the ferry man 🙂 AP Virgil Summer
+- Translation and Vocabulary Lists: Caesar’s De Bello Gallico 1.5,6,7 you should come in with a thorough knowledge of the vocabulary and a rough translation.
+This is about the Helvetians’ plan to carry out their migration through Roman territory.

 Vergil’s Aeneid Click Here for a Great Outline